aquatir/code-samples/code-sample-python/python_django_prometheus/readme.md

 # Overview

-Django + django-rest apps with prometheus and Graphana
+Django + django-rest apps with prometheus and Grafana

 ## Setup